 I was taken by surprise when I realized that this blog is already a year old!
 A YEAR!!!
-The wheel has completed an entire turning and this blog has covered some ground!
+The wheel has completed an entire turning and this burgeoning hedge has covered some ground!

 Time has flown because school had me so preoccupied.
 I have loved the way time has slowed this summer, and I'm feeling like a floating blossom in the slower time-stream, rather than a twig bobbing madly in the faster one I had been in!